-- Korea Energy Economics Institute, Ulsan. - Korea National Oil Corporation, Ulsan.
+Korea Energy Economics Institute, Ulsan.

+Korea National Oil Corporation, Ulsan.

-- Data are available starting in 1971. - Data for 2002 onwards have been reported on a different basis, causing breaks in time series between 2001 and 2002, especially for inputs and outputs to electricity generation and consumption in the iron and steel industry.
+Data for 2002 onwards have been reported on a different basis, causing breaks in time series between 2001 and 2002, especially for inputs and outputs to electricity generation and consumption in the iron and steel industry.
 The Korean administration is planning to revise the historical time series as time and resources allow.